 Since the early days of the pandemic, we have witnessed and continue to observe a tremendous re-emphasis on giving locally; I truly hope that this re-emergence of this donor priority continues after the pandemic.
-We see evidence of local giving in many ways, including the enthusiastic response to the pandemic-related funds the Foundation helped launch and in the tremendous growth in Giving Tuesday support.
+We see evidence of local giving in many ways, including the enthusiastic response to the pandemic-related funds the Foundation helped launch and the tremendous growth in Giving Tuesday support.
 I also hope to see a robust local giving response in the current year-end appeals by the Los Altos Town Crier for its annual Holiday Fund and LACF for its Community Impact fund campaign.

-I should draw one distinction: giving locally does not merely mean to give within a specific ZIP code area.
-For many donors, giving locally means providing assistance both in the community they currently live and the places they called home beforehand or to which they have significant attachments.
+I should draw one distinction: giving locally does not merely mean giving within a specific ZIP code area.
+For many donors, giving locally means providing assistance both in the community they currently live in and the places they called home beforehand or to which they have significant attachments.
 Younger (Millennial and Generation Z) donors also develop multiple ‘local’ priorities based on their life experiences and social connections.
 Helping maintain local giving underscores the need to understand how our donors view and prioritize their local giving opportunities.

 Charting Your Philanthropic Journey